GizmoQuest/DeSciOS/README.md

 **DeSciOS Assistant** is a native GTK application that provides AI-powered assistance within the DeSciOS environment.
 It features:

-- **Ollama Integration**: Connects to local Ollama instance with DeepSeek-R1:8B model for AI responses
+- **Dual-Model Ollama Integration**: Connects to local Ollama instance with DeepSeek-R1:8B for text responses and MiniCPM-V:8B for vision analysis
+- **Vision Capabilities**: Desktop screenshot analysis with intelligent image resizing (1920x1080 → 1344x1344) for visual context understanding
 - **Scientific Context**: Aware of DeSciOS environment and available tools
 - **Web Search**: Can search and summarize web content for research queries using Brave search
 - **Tool Discovery**: Scans and reports installed scientific software from system directories